-‘The Leaky Pipeline’ aims to establish why, with an equal percentage of male and female candidates entering the legal profession, so few women make it to equity partnership.
-Over 500 London lawyers gave their views for a report on gender and progression in the legal profession.
+‘The Leaky Pipeline’ aims to establish why, with an equal percentage of male and female candidates entering the legal profession, so few women make it to equity partnership roles.
+Over 500 lawyers in London gave their views for a report on gender and progression in the legal profession.

 Key findings from the report include: